 The first step is saving your file on your hard drive.
 Protip: make sure that the name of a file is something you can easily recognize without having to scroll down a list of documents.
+Remember, if your document is anything other than Microsoft Word, Excel, Powerpoint, or PDF, you will need to convert it to a PDF before you send it to the printer.

 The next step is logging into IllinoisNet.
 This is the only wireless network that will work for laptop printing.
 Once you’ve connected to IllinoisNet, go to this website: http://go.library.illinois.edu/webprinting